-Prerequisites: Basic computer literacy is necessary (if you do not have basic skills, CTS 060 will give you the foundation for this course)
+Prerequisites: Basic computer literacy is necessary.
+(CTS 060 will provide students the foundation for this course.)

 This course introduces computer concepts, including fundamental functions and operations of the computer.
 Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
 Microsoft Office will be used in this course; this includes Word, Excel, Access and PowerPoint.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural science/mathematics (Quantitative Option).